Skip to main content

 The more money I borrow, the lower my credit score will be.

 Credit score is a reflection your attitude towards borrwing and ability to repay.
-So, as long as you settle your payment on time, the loan amount might not affect your credit score; however, if you have late payment, even it is $1, this might negative affect your credit score, and negative credit records will be kept in your credit report for 5 years.
+So, as long as you settle your payment on time, the loan amount might not affect your credit score; however, if you have late payment, even it is $1, this might negative affect your credit score, and negative credit records will be kept in your credit report for 5 years after you have fully settled the account.

 Return to top